 For many, it’s taken a global pandemic to truly appreciate the powers of the great outdoors.
 Aimlessly walking.
 Phone-free.
 Stripped of the daily luxuries that make up the DNA of a working day BC (Before Covid).
 For those who want to build upon their ever-growing connection to the natural world, this book is like an A-Z of all manner of woodland fun, for all ages.
 Exploring the healing and restorative benefits wild swimming to forest bathing; perfect gift fodder for those planning a late summer jaunt to the countryside.

-READ: Magnum Artists: Great Photographers Meet Great Artists, Out 24th August, pre-order here
+READ: Magnum Artists: Great Photographers Meet Great Artists, buy here

 Pining for IRL exhibitions during lockdown?
 Enjoy the creative splendour of this new art book which - as the title suggests - reveals intimate images of great artists captured by great photographers.
 Including Salvador Dali having his portrait taken by Philippe Halsman; Andy Warhol by Thomas Hoepker; Picasso by Robert Capa.
 A unique insight into the public and private personae of iconic creatives.
 Compulsive reading.